lightning/bolts/05-onchain.md

 If the commitment transaction is the recipient's, the only way to spend the HTLC output using a payment preimage is for them to use the HTLC-success transaction.
-If the commitment transaction is the payer's, the recipient could create any transaction using the preimage.
+If the commitment transaction is the offerer's, the recipient could create any transaction using the preimage.

-The payment preimage either serves to prove payment (for the payer) or to redeem the corresponding incoming HTLC from another peer (for the recipient).
-Note that the parties don't care about the fate of the HTLC-spending transaction itself once they've extracted the payment preimage; the knowledge is not revocable.
+The payment preimage either serves to prove payment (for the offerer originating the payment) or to redeem the corresponding incoming HTLC from another peer (for an offerer forwarding the payment).
+Note that the parties don't care about the fate of the
+HTLC-spending transaction itself once they've extracted the payment preimage; the knowledge is not revocable.